Refunding

 LIRA holders

-LIRA holder can be refunded in full or in part if he or she has a physical or mental disability due to a medical condition that reduces his or her life expectancy.
+An LIRA can be refunded in full or in part if the LIRA holder has a physical or mental disability due to a medical condition that reduces his or her life expectancy.

 The refund can be made as a lump sum or several payments.
 It can be made regardless of the maturity date of the investments.
 Before that date, however, fees could be levied.